joone/fosscomics/content/posts/5. The beginning of software engineering/index.md

 title: 5.
 The beginning of software engineering
 date: "2022-12-11"
 description: Until the 1960s, hardware was the main focus of computer engineering...
-tags: Margaret Hamilton, Apollo 11, 1960s, Grace Hopper, Mark II, bug, women
+tags: Margaret Hamilton, Apollo 11, 1960s, Grace Hopper, Mark II, bug, women, RMS
 ---

 Until the 1960s, hardware was the main focus of computer engineering.
 Computers and peripheral devices were large machines that filled big rooms, they were costly and required manpower to operate.
 Unlike today, software back then was not a separate field of engineering or science